dennypenta/vel/README.md

 - **Simple**: Leverages Go's type system for safety
 - **Compatible**: Full net/http compatibility maintained
 - **Generated**: OpenAPI specs and clients generated from code

+# Backlogs

+- SSE code gen for clients and OpenAPI
+- Error codes code gen, from yaml generate the server constants and its mapping to http status, from the same file OpenAPI can be enriched to include the error codes
+- Extend possible Error types, to support not only the build-in one, but others
+- Custom clients templates to generate clients as you wish